Greenhouse and icehouse Earth: Causes

-The Eocene, which occurred between 53 and 49 million years ago, was Earth's warmest temperature period for 100 million years.
+The Eocene, which occurred between 56.0 and 33.9 million years ago, was Earth's warmest temperature period for 100 million years.
 However, the "super-greenhouse" period had eventually become an icehouse period by the late Eocene.
 It is believed that the decline of CO2 caused the change, but mechanisms of positive feedback may have contributed to the cooling.

 The best available record for a transition from an icehouse to greenhouse period in which plant life existed is for the Permian period, which occurred around 300 million years ago.
-A major transition took place 40 million years ago and caused Earth to change from a moist, icy planet in which rainforests covered the tropics to a hot, dry, and windy location in which little could survive.
+A major transition took place over the subsequent 40 million years and caused Earth to change from a moist, icy planet in which rainforests covered the tropics to a hot, dry, and windy location in which little could survive.
 Professor Isabel P. Montañez of University of California, Davis, who has researched the time period, found the climate to be "highly unstable" and to be "marked by dips and rises in carbon dioxide."